Create a Quick Link for Your Custom Task

 https://alexa-skills.amazon.com/apis/custom/skills/, are case-sensitive, including skill IDs, custom task names, and query strings.

-To generate an Alexa custom task link for your live custom task
+To generate a quick link for your custom task

 - Locate the